 OFMHS management is working with the union to create additional efficiencies for jail-based evaluations.
+Recent work to implement changes from several successful Demand to Bargain agreements is ongoing.
 Additionally, OFMHS attempts to accomplish these challenging Settlement Agreement goals in the context of the global COVID-19 pandemic that continues spreading at a high level throughout Washington state causing varying levels of state and local lockdowns to be implemented.
 At of the end of Q1 2020, the initial pandemic effects on our operations were relatively muted, but as the lockdown continued into Q2, and then the highly modified treatment environments persisted into Q3, the effects deepened.
 As Q3 and Q4 2020 advanced, agency staff proved time and time again to be highly adaptive and learned to work relatively efficiently within the challenging confines of the COVID-19 restrictions.
-Continuing through Q1-Q3 2021, many of our partners had re-opened with COVID-19 modified operations and competency services demand has rapidly returned to and in many cases exceeded pre-pandemic levels.
-OFMHS' staff has strived to continue advancing transformative solutions to the forensic system in a safety and patientcentered care environment, in spite of the challenges induced by the historic pandemic.
+Continuing through Q1-Q3 2021, many of our partners had re-opened with COVID-19 modified operations and competency services demand has rapidly returned to and in many cases exceeded prepandemic levels.
+OFMHS' staff has strived to continue advancing transformative solutions to the forensic system in a safety and patient-centered care environment, in spite of the challenges induced by the historic pandemic.
 Further waves of COVID-19 infection variants, however, threaten to upend the fragile balance.
-Omicron's arrival toward the end of Q4 2021 began to disrupt operations and threatens to become significantly more disruptive heading into early 2022.
+Omicron's arrival toward the end of Q4 2021 began to disrupt operations and eventually became the most significant COVID-19 infection wave to impact BHA facilities to date.
+January and February 2022 saw major Omicron outbreaks and significant impacts to patients, staff, and our operations.